selcukercan/Software/catkin_ws/src/05-teleop/calibration/README.md

 - whether to save the collected experiment data by answering the question after the experiment has been completed,

 - whether to do another experiment.

+Note that we can specisify the resolution of the images taken with ´![PARAM_FILE]´.
+This file must be placed under ´´

+´$(duckietown)/config/baseline/pi_camera/camera_node´.

 ## Calibration